-- 1. Parcels may be insured up to a limit of LP.40 or 1,000 francs. - 2.
-An insurance fee, to be fixed by the Office of origin, shall be charged for each 300 francs or part thereof of the insured value. - 3.
-The Office of origin shall be entitled to collect from the sender of an insured parcel a despatch fee not exceeding 50 centimes. - 4.
-The sender of an insured parcel shall receive without charge, at the time of posting, a receipt for his parcel.
+- 1. Parcels may be insured up to a limit of one thousand eight hundred francs. - 2.
+An insurance fee, to be fixed by the Administration of origin, shall be charged for each 300 francs or part thereof of the insured value. - 3.
+The Administration of origin shall be entitled also to collect from the sender of an insured parcel a despatch fee not exceeding 50 centimes. - 4.
+A receipt must be given free of charge at the time of posting to the sender of an insured parcel.